 What Is a Statute of Limitations?

 The legal term “statute of limitations” establishes a deadline.
-For example, in Florida, the personal injury statute of limitations is four years, meaning you have four years from the date of an injury to pursue a lawsuit against the responsible party.
+For example, in Florida, the personal injury statute of limitations is two years, meaning you have two years from the date of an injury to pursue a lawsuit against the responsible party.